 “My hotel is close,” Gareth said.
 “We could get you settled there, then call for a private physician.
 My family has one we trust.”

 Leandros relaxed a little, Gareth’s plan a happy compromise.
-“That works.
+“Very well.
 Gareth, come here.
 I need your help.”

 When Gareth obeyed, Leandros slung an arm over his shoulder and used him for support, flinching when the movement twisted his torso.
 “Careful— ow.“